 I am by no means an expert on the subject but after doing some research here’s what we’re buying organic and why:

 1. Meat and Poultry: conventionally raised livestock and poultry are given antibiotics and hormones and can be fed animal by-products.
-We purchase organic when we can – but at least grass-fed and hormone free, antibiotic free beef and chicken.
+We purchase organic when we can – but at least grass-fed and hormone-free, antibiotic-free beef and chicken.
 We’ve decided to lay off the pork as a personal choice.
-We do eat fish, but there aren’t any official goverment regulations on “organic fish” yet.
+We do eat fish, but there aren’t any official government regulations on “organic fish” yet.
 To read more about the differences between organic and conventional meat and dairy go HERE.

 6. Other Stuff – (occasionally): When I can find organic versions of the things I buy on sale as cheap as their conventional counterparts of course I buy those too!
 These are things that don’t have as much impact but if I can purchase them on sale or with a coupon and get them just as cheap as their conventional counterparts then I do!
 Things I’ve bought recently that fall into this category are: avocados, canned soup, jarred pasta sauce, cookies, and crackers.
 That means I don’t ALWAYS buy these things organically but if I see a good sale… why not?